-Conroy’s next-door neighbor in the 1930’s was a colorful character named Mike Shea.
+Conroy’s next-door neighbor in the 1930s was a colorful character named Mike Shea.
 Ruddy-faced, dressed in layers of tattered clothing and speaking in a soft Irish brogue, he built a little shack on NE 87th Street at 35th Ave NE, at about the present site of the Wedgwood Laundromat.
 No one seemed to know why Mike had chosen that spot or how he managed to live.
 Mike Shea came and went mysteriously.
 Some thought he was a former railroad man, while others speculated that he owned property elsewhere or that he was a fur trapper.
 He was peculiar but gentle and entertained the neighborhood children with Irish songs.
-Perhaps he was just another one of the many derelict, broken men who roamed about during the 1930’s years of the Great Depression.
+Perhaps he was just another one of the many derelict, broken men who roamed about during the 1930s years of the Great Depression.

-Seemingly oblivious to changing times, Samuel Conroy continued to work his horse team up until the early 1940’s.
+Seemingly oblivious to changing times, Samuel Conroy continued to work his horse team up until the early 1940s.
 When he finally retired, he died only a short time afterward, as though his life’s blood ran out when not hitched to the horses he loved.

 Mary Ellen Conroy died while still in service to the church she loved so much.
-In January 1952, while walking home from church along 35th Ave NE, Mrs. Conroy was hit by a truck and killed.
+In January 1952, while walking along 35th Ave NE from church toward her home, Mrs. Conroy was hit by a truck and killed.

 Fresno Scraper info from San Joaquin County Historical Society and Museum.